Seljuk Empire: First Crusade (1095–1099)

 Seljuk warrior figurine (12th century), and Turkoman soldiers from the Book of Antidotes of Pseudo-Gallen.
 Probably northern Iraq (Mosul).
 Mid 13th century.

 During the First Crusade, the fractured states of the Seljuks were generally more concerned with consolidating their own territories and gaining control of their neighbours than with cooperating against the crusaders.
 The Seljuks easily defeated the People's Crusade arriving in 1096, but they could not stop the progress of the army of the subsequent Princes' Crusade (First Crusade), which took important cities such as Nicaea (İznik), Iconium (Konya), Caesarea Mazaca (Kayseri), and Antioch (Antakya) on its march to Jerusalem (Al-Quds).
-In 1099 the crusaders finally captured the Holy Land and set up the first Crusader states.
+In 1099, the crusaders finally captured the Holy Land and set up the first Crusader states.
 The Seljuks had already lost Jerusalem to the Fatimids, who had recaptured it in 1098 just before its capture by the crusaders.

 After pillaging the County of Edessa, Seljuk commander Ilghazi made peace with the Crusaders.
 In 1121 he went north towards Georgia and with supposedly up to 250,000–350,000 troops, including men led by his son-in-law Sadaqah and Sultan Malik of Ganja, he invaded the Kingdom of Georgia.
 David IV of Georgia gathered 40,000 Georgian warriors, including 5,000 monaspa guards, 15,000 Kipchaks, 300 Alans and 100 French Crusaders to fight against Ilghazi's vast army.
-At the Battle of Didgori on August 12, 1121, the Seljuks were routed, being run down by pursuing Georgian cavalry for several days afterward.
+At the Battle of Didgori on 12 August 1121, the Seljuks were routed, being run down by pursuing Georgian cavalry for several days afterward.
 The battle helped the Crusader states, which had been under pressure from Ilghazi's armies.
 The weakening of the main enemy of the Latin principalities also benefitted the Kingdom of Jerusalem under King Baldwin II.

 Second Crusade (1147–1149)

 During this time conflict with the Crusader states was also intermittent, and after the First Crusade increasingly independent atabegs would frequently ally with the Crusader states against other atabegs as they vied with each other for territory.
-At Mosul, Zengi succeeded Kerbogha as atabeg and successfully began the process of consolidating the atabegs of Syria.
+At Mosul, Imad ad-Din Zengi succeeded Kerbogha as atabeg and successfully began the process of consolidating the atabegs of Syria.
 In 1144 Zengi captured Edessa, as the County of Edessa had allied itself with the Artuqids against him.
 This event triggered the launch of the Second Crusade.
 Nur ad-Din, one of Zengi's sons who succeeded him as atabeg of Aleppo, created an alliance in the region to oppose the Second Crusade, which landed in 1147.